Roast Beef Puff Pastry Pies

 - dash of Worcestershire sauce

-Unwrap the puff pastry and lay one sheet out onto a greased sheet of parchment paper.
-Using a rolling pin, roll out puff pastry to about 12" x 12" in size, then cut in half diagonally to create two triangles.
+Unwrap the puff pastry and lay one sheet out onto a very lightly floured work surface.
+Using a rolling pin, roll out the puff pastry to about 12" x 12" in size, then cut in half diagonally to create two triangles.

-Place one quarter of the prepared filling onto one side of the puff pastry triangle, leaving about 1/2" of space around the outer edge of the triangle; fold dough over filling.
-Using a fork, press edges of dough together to seal tightly; brush pastry with egg wash.
-Repeat with remaining dough and filling.
+Place one quarter of the prepared roast beef filling onto one side of the puff pastry triangle, leaving about 1/2" of space around the outer edge of the triangle; fold the dough over the filling.
+Using a fork, press the edges of the dough together to seal tightly; brush the pastry with egg wash.
+Repeat with the remaining puff pastry dough and filling.

-Bake packets, uncovered, in preheated 375 degree oven for 20-25 minutes, or until nicely golden brown and puffed.
+Bake the roast beef packets, uncovered, on the center rack of the preheated oven for 20-25 minutes, or until nicely golden brown, puffy and hot throughout.

 More Hand Held Family Favorites: